 Call signs for aeronautical stations; application for an Aircraft Station Licence

-Aircraft and balloons use the frequencies of aeronautical and air navigation radio for communication and navigation.
+For communication and navigation, aircraft and balloons use the frequencies of aeronautical and air navigation radio.
 The Federal Network Agency manages the corresponding frequency ranges.
 If you want to participate in aeronautical and air navigation radio, you need a call sign for the aeronautical station of your aircraft.

-The call sign will be assigned to you upon application in the form of an Aircraft Station License by the Federal Network Agency.
+The callsign will be issued to you upon application in the form of an Aircraft Station License by the Federal Network Agency.

 You must submit an application when you become the owner of an aircraft with an aeronautical station.
 An aircraft is, for example, an airplane or a balloon.